 If you register late, you must pay what you owe from when you should have registered.

 You may get a penalty depending on how much you owe and how late your registration is.

 You can register voluntarily if your business turnover is below £85,000.
 You must pay HMRC any VAT you owe from the date they register you.

 You can apply for a registration ‘exception’ if your taxable turnover goes over the threshold temporarily.

-Write to HMRC with evidence showing why you believe your VAT taxable turnover won’t go over the de-registration threshold of £77,000 in the next 12 months.
+Write to HMRC with evidence showing why you believe your VAT taxable turnover will not go over the deregistration threshold of £83,000 in the next 12 months.